If we are honest, we all do it and sadly probably every day. What is scary is that often we don’t even recognize we are doing it. What is it?

 Think about it; God greets us every morning in multiple ways as we hurriedly rush into our day.
 Then at the end of the day as we fall into bed exhausted we don’t look back on the gifts that flowed freely from His hands into our lives all day long.

 Admittedly, we are more focused on our blessings this time of year.
-In a little over a week as we sit around the Thanksgiving table, we are likely to share what we are thankful for with each other.
+And this Thursday as we sit around the Thanksgiving table we are likely to share what we are thankful for with each other.
 But what about the other 364 days of the year?

 The Danger Of Forgetting

 When I started thinking about this, my heart broke.
 I realized how often I move through my life on autopilot without remembering how generous God is to me on a daily basis.

 Then I realized it is not just sad it is dangerous.
 When I forget how generous our God is it can lead me to have a sense of entitlement.